Comics Update

 • Several major comics opportunities loom on the horizon for me, not least amongst them the Center for Cartoon Studies, of which I’ve written about previously.
 I’m going there this weekend for their portfolio day and to decide if I will apply for next fall.
 Wish me luck; more updates to come.

-Entry Filed under: art, artists, children's books, comics, east coast, fun, illustration, small press, writing.
+Entry filed under: art, artists, children's books, comics, east coast, fun, illustration, small press, writing.
 Tags: , , , , , , .

 3 Comments Add your own